willlaw/variant-discount/README.md

 5. The plugin folder should be named `variantdiscount` for Craft to see it.
 GitHub recently started appending `-master` (the branch name) to the name of the folder for zip file downloads.

 Variant Discount works on Craft 2.4.x and Craft 2.5.x.

-## Variant Discount Overview

--Insert text here-

-## Configuring Variant Discount

--Insert text here-

-## Using Variant Discount

--Insert text here-

-## Variant Discount Roadmap

-Some things to do, and ideas for potential features:

-* Release it

-Brought to you by [Luke Holder](http://craftcms.stackexchange.com/users/91/luke-holder)